 Shauna Fackler has been around animals her whole life.
 She was raised on a working cattle ranch and farm in North Idaho.
 She has raised and worked with horses, cats, dogs, goats, cattle, rats and birds.
 Through this experience, she gained a healthy respect and love for animals.
 Her mission is to promote positive relationships through positive training methods and she had continued to do this for 30 plus years.

 Part of her mission to help those relationships between dogs and their family is through education and volunteer work.
 Babies R Us selected Shauna to teach new and expecting parents how to help their dogs meet and accept new babies.
-She also has helped a local pet relief program with basic training for low income and homeless people and their pets.
+She also helps a local pet relief program with basic training for low income and homeless people and their pets.
 Shauna’s efforts to help are also seen with her work for K9 Paw Print Rescue, helping pet foster parents work with their foster dogs.
 She also is available to the new pet parents to answer questions about their newly adopted family member.
 Shauna is also a registered Be a Tree presenter.
 The Be a Tree program is a dog bite prevention seminar program for school age children.

 Shauna specializes in timid and fearful dogs.
 It takes time, patience and understanding for a timid dog to learn how to trust.
 Without that trust, timid and fearful dogs are often mislabeled as aggressive.
 Positive reinforcement and rewards can help a fearful dog redirect their attention and become less reactive.
 Positive, reward-based training does not mean that your dog will always need treats or toys to perform.
 Teaching reliable behavior and setting boundaries is the final goal.
 Dogs feel more secure with clear boundaries, because they know what is expected of them.
 Positive reinforcement uses the dog’s natural desire to please.